 We enter into contracts in the normal course of business with CROs for clinical trials, with CMOs for clinical supplies manufacturing and with other vendors for preclinical studies, supplies and other services and products for operating purposes.
 These contracts generally provide for termination on notice or may have a potential termination fee if a purchase order is cancelled within a specified time, and therefore are cancelable contracts.
-We do not expect any such contract terminations and ~~do did~~ not have any non-cancellable obligations under these agreements as of ~~September 30, 2023~~ March 31, 2024.
+We do not expect any such contract terminations and did not have any non-cancellable obligations under these agreements as of September 30, 2024.